cdktf/cdktf-provider-googlebeta/docs/googleCloudRunV2Job.java.md

 Arguments to the entrypoint.

 The docker image's CMD is used if this is not provided.
-Variable references $(VAR_NAME) are expanded using the container's environment.
-If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
-Escaped references will never be expanded, regardless of whether the variable exists or not.
-More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
+Variable references are not supported in Cloud Run.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.42.0/docs/resources/google_cloud_run_v2_job#args GoogleCloudRunV2Job#args}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.0/docs/resources/google_cloud_run_v2_job#args GoogleCloudRunV2Job#args}

 ---